 To the left of Indus river, at a stretch of 23 km from Leh, Stakna monastery sits on a small hillock that appears like a tiger’s head.
 On its nose, rests the Monastery.
 Hence, its name Stakna; ‘Stak’ means ‘tiger’ and ‘na’ translates into ‘nose.’
 Chosje Modzin, a Bhutanese scholar and saint, founded the monastery in the late 16th century.
 Of its priced artefacts is the statue of Avaloketishwara from Kamrup region of Assam.
 The monastery belongs to the Drukpa Kagyu lineage of Tibetan Buddhism.
 It’s headed by the successive reincarnations of the Stakna Tulku or Rinpoche.
 Interestingly, there is no tradition of sacred dance or mask dance in the monastery but there is a festival associated with the hurling of a votive offering.

 Just 16 km from Leh, to the left bank of Indus river, lies Stok palace.
 Built in 1825 for Dogra ousted King Tsewang Tundup Namgyal and his family, the palace overlooks Stok village and Indus valley.
 The original name ‘Tog’ meant the ‘pinnacle.’
 The palace has a four-storied building.
 Every floor has a courtyard for the king and his family to enjoy the picturesque sight of the valley below.
-The structure consists of many rooms that still serves every need of its special inhabitants such as private royal apartments, kitchens, storerooms, a museum, gallery room, cafeteria, royal chapel and so no. The palace has an impressive façade and elaborate woodwork.
+The structure consists of many rooms that still serves every need of its special inhabitants such as private royal apartments, kitchens, storerooms, a museum, gallery room, cafeteria, royal chapel and so on.
+The palace has an impressive façade and elaborate woodwork.
 We would suggest you pay a visit to Stok palace.

 Since Ladakh has a short summer season, the best time to visit Pangong lake is between May and September.
 During this time, you could witness the lake at its emerald glory.
 Exotic birds, wildlife and animals could be found around the basin of the waterbody.
 A walk along the lake with a soothing evening breeze could rejuvenate your soul.
 It’s a good time to make a stay for two to three days at Pangong, as the camps would be functional with all possible amenities.

 During the winters, if you are of the adventurous type, you could walk on the lake!
 Yes mate, the whole Pangong freezes completely despite its salinity.
 Imagine you go for a walk on it?
 Moreover, due to less number of visitors, the place assumes a surreal aura and silver silence.
-And, you could enjoy the whole white expense for yourself!
+And, you could enjoy the whole white expanse for yourself!
 Although Chang La pass gets a good amount of snowfall, the army works round the clock to keep it functional even during the peak winters.
 At most, it takes a day or two to clear the pass.
 Therefore, it’s advisable to keep a buffer of a few days if you plan to visit Pangong between January and February.

 Between March-April months, you could witness the spring season of Pangong with migratory birds returning from Tibet, Central Asia and Indian mainland.
 It’s a good time to get close to the wildlife as well.
 Due to the cold, they tend to descend towards the lake and villages around for food and shelter.
 Essentially, Pangong lake offers a different experience around the year.
 We suggest you visit the place during different seasons to experience its magic.